Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Several specialized tendons connect the forearm muscles with the eight bones that comprise the wrist, as well as the delicate bones of the fingers, the metacarpals (which connect to the knuckles), and the three phalange bones that make up the rest of your fingers and thumbs.

 From the shoulder to the hands, all the muscles are engaged as the doctors and nurses use needles and thread or staples to heal patients.
-In addition, the despite protective surgical gloves.2,500 nerve endings in our hands allow for sensitivity of touch from hot-cold, smooth-rough,… Click To Tweet
+In addition, the despite protective surgical gloves.2,500 nerve endings in our hands allow for sensitivity of touch from hot-cold, smooth-rough, soft-hard, textures, contours...
+Click To Tweet

 We can see a Galacti-provided scan of a hand moving.
 The bones, tendons, and muscles work in concert and the nerve endings light up in order to show their presence.
-We have always taken the motion of hands for granted: we assume that bones and muscles will do their jobs smoothly and without ceasing.We take the motion of hands for granted: we assume that bones and muscles will do their jobs… Click To Tweet
+We have always taken their motion for granted: we assume that bones and muscles will do their jobs smoothly and without ceasing.We take the motion of hands for granted: we assume that bones and muscles will do their jobs smoothly and without ceasing.
+Click To Tweet

 We observe 3-D images of hands performing various common activities: they paint a wall by using their muscles and phalanges to grasp a brush, throw a ball underhand, carve wood using their fine motor ability, type on a computer (like I do as I write up this journey), work with a hammer and nail, chop in-season vegetables, and stir soup.

 Hands touch and feel the patients’ skin.
-Hands beat drums.
+They beat drums.
 Hands grip everything from bananas to spoons to bicycle handles.
-Hands clap, one of their many expressions.
+They clap, one of their many expressions.
 We applaud the doctors.
 Hands enable us to defend ourselves, and they also communicate.

 We watch the American Sign Language sign for the word “hands.”
-A deaf person moves her hands in a straight line across each other and outward, holding her hands upright with the palms facing her.
+A deaf person moves them in a straight line across each other and outward, holding her hands upright with the palms facing her.

 We make the “OK” sign back to her.
 As we experienced at the beginning of this stage of our journey, handwriting is another way we communicate with our hands; it is another way in which we transmit knowledge.